-- 3 tbsp of taco seasoning
+- 3 tablespoons taco seasoning

 - 1/2 cup low sodium beef broth

-- 8.75 oz can of kidney beans drained and rinsed
+- 1 (8.75 ounces) can kidney beans drained and rinsed

-- Salt and pepper to taste
+- salt and pepper to taste

-- 3 cups of cooked brown rice
+- 3 cups cooked brown rice

 - 1/2 cup part skim shredded cheddar cheese

-- 1 romaine heart thinly sliced
+- 1 large romaine heart thinly sliced

-- 1/2 to mato diced
+- 1/2 medium tomato diced

-- Heat a large non-stick saut pan over medium high heat.
+- Heat a large non-stick sauté pan over medium high heat.
 Add ground bison into the dry pan, then using a wooden or rubber spatula, break the meat apart.
-Cook for a couple of minutes or until the meat is no longer pink, then push the meat over to one side of the pan.
+Cook for a couple of minutes or until the meat is no longer pink.

-- Add one teaspoon of olive oil to the empty half of the pan, then add in the peppers, onion, garlic and a pinch of salt.
-Allow the veggies to cook until they are tender, about five minutes, then combine the meat and the veggies together.
+- Push the meat over to one side of the pan.
+Add one teaspoon of olive oil to the empty half of the pan, then add in the peppers, onion, garlic and a pinch of salt.
+Allow the veggies to cook until they are tender, about five minutes.